 Matthew 5:8 “Blessed are the pure in heart, for they shall see God.”

 When Jesus spoke these words in the Sermon on the Mount, Israel was in desperate straits.
 With a ripe history of disobedience to God, they found themselves under the control of an occupying foreign country (Rome) and an economy in shambles.
 They were under the religious misguidance of the religionists previously mentioned in the introduction.
-In that light, Jesus stating the above must have been liberating for those to whom he preached.
-The Pharisees in particular were not pure in heart — rather pious in heart — toward their fellow man.
+In that light, Jesus stating the above must have been liberating for those to whom He preached.
+The Pharisees in particular were not pure in heart — rather, they were pious in heart — toward their fellow man.
 Theirs was a guilt-trip religion of never-ending proportions.

 Given these insights and the contextual progression of the passage, Jesus was proclaiming in a positive way, “Don’t be pious toward your fellow man!”
 Pure (katharos) means “cleansing from dirt and contamination.”
-The Greek word is the basis of the English word “Catharsis” i.e. the purgation (“to purge, evacuate of the emotions”).
+The Greek word is the basis of the English word “catharsis,” which means to purge, evacuate the emotions.
 To be pure in heart means to be real in every way — especially emotionally!
-Don’t coat your relationships with a thick morass of pharisaical super-spirituality as though you are perfect when everyone including yourself knows that you are not!
+Don’t coat your relationships with a thick morass of pharisaical super-spirituality as though you are perfect when everyone, including yourself, knows that you are not!
 Be authentic with others!
-It is the person who truthfully communicates a sense of and transparency regarding personal brokenness over sin, but who is nonetheless passionate toward God and manifestly loving vis-à-vis others, that are most attractive and influential in life!
+It is the person who truthfully communicates a sense of and transparency regarding personal brokenness over sin, but who is nonetheless passionate toward God and manifestly loving vis-à-vis others, who is most attractive and influential in life!
 Genuine people become the greatest preservative and illuminative people in a nation.
-This is the kind of person others want to be around — versus phony spiritual know-it-alls with plastic spirituality — who act like they have it all together!
+This is the kind of person others want to be around versus phony spiritual know-it-alls with plastic spirituality who act like they have it all together!
 Ugh!

 G. IF YOU RECONCILE OTHERS TO GOD